2nd grade counting syllables worksheets

 Clap each word from the bank.
 Write it under its number of beats.

-Columns: 1 syllable and 2 syllables and 3 syllables. "house" belongs under 1 syllable; "spider" belongs under 2 syllables; "umbrella" belongs under 3 syllables.
+Columns: 1 syllable and 2 syllables and 3 syllables. "foot" belongs under 1 syllable; "table" belongs under 2 syllables; "butterfly" belongs under 3 syllables.

 What's on each sheet